swiftlang/swift-org-website/documentation/cxx-interop/project-build-setup.md

 import cxxLibrary
 ```

-All of the supported C++ APIs declared in the `classHeader.h` header file
+All of the supported C++ APIs declared in the `classImpl.h` header file
 will then be available in Swift.

 ### Vending Packages That Enable C++ Interoperability

-Enabling C++ interoperability for a Swift package manager target will
+Enabling C++ interoperability for a Swift Package Manager target will
 need other targets that depend on such target to enable C++ interoperability
 as well.